If you're thinking about taking a trip to see the Canadian Rockies by train on the Rocky Mountaineer, don't think any further, just book it.

 After a great night's sleep thanks to the heavenly beds at the Fairmont Hotel Vancouver, we got an early start to board the Rocky Mountaineer train.
 I'm actually surprised I slept at all because I was so excited to actually see the train!

 We were welcomed by the entire crew of Rocky Mountaineer with an All Aboard! toast to celebrate the beginning of the journey.
 A bagpiper played and guests chatted with one another which just added to the excitement.

 My new friend Dynie and I were ready to board!

-We were able to meet Chef Jean Pierre Guerin to discuss meal preparation and learned that though the sauces are prepared in advance, most of the cooking, including the baking, is done right on the train.
+We were able to meet the chef to discuss meal preparation and learned that though the sauces are prepared in advance, most of the cooking, including the baking, is done right on the train.

 We took a very short tour of the area where meals are prepared, but how they create such amazing dishes in such a small space still surprises me.
 The short ribs were amazing.

 At the end of our first day on the train, we arrived in Kamloops, a city in British Columbia where the North and South Thompson rivers converge.
 Be sure to take a walk and visit some of the shops and local restaurants.